 If you are divorced and the non-custodial parent of your children, you may be concerned about the amount of time you get to spend with them, especially if your ex is giving you a hard time – changing times or days, not allowing visits, etc.

-If you are concerned about playing a role in your child’s life, contact the Family Law Offices of Amy M. Montes in Orange County to discuss your rights and understand your options for spending time with your children.
+If you are concerned about playing a role in your child’s life, contact the The Montes Law Firm to discuss your rights and understand your options for spending time with your children.